taliavazquez/f5ff-mealplanner/README.md

 ## Description

-The Fab Five's Fantastic Foods is our first project for our UCSD Extention Full Stack Boot-camp.
-The assignment was to create something people needed, using third-party and server-side API's, a CSS framwork, and user interaction.
+The Fab Five's Fantastic Foods is our first project for our UCSD Extension Full Stack Boot-camp.
+The assignment was to create something people needed, using third-party and server-side API's, a CSS framework, and user interaction.
 We settled on a meal planner because we ourselves were in need of one.
 This project was put together in a short 2 weeks.
-Ane we are ultimately proud of our work.
+And we are ultimately proud of our work.

 This is a meal planner that not only helps you keep track of breakfast, lunch, and dinner.
-But it also let's you search for recipes to add to your schedule, and has an interactive grocery list.
+But it also lets you search for recipes to add to your schedule, and has an interactive grocery list.
 We also have a contact page to report any issues or ask for help.

 [Meal Planner deployed link](https://tbsanders5.github.io/mealplanner/)